-Specifically, we examine the extent to which the conditions for choosing an invoice currency introduced in Section II.C are able to explain invoicing decisions in Japan and other leading economies (the United States, Germany, France, the United Kingdom, Italy, the Netherlands, and Australia),44 as well as Japan's choice of invoice currency across product categories.
+Specifically, we examine the extent to which the conditions for choosing an invoice currency introduced in Section II C. are able to explain invoicing decisions in Japan and other leading economies (the US, Germany, France, the UK, Italy, the Netherlands and Australia),44 as well as explain Japan's choice of invoice currency across product categories.

-As noted earlier, of the conditions for choosing an invoice currency, the condition on money supply volatility has little power to explain the actual invoicing decision made.
-45 We will therefore analyze current use of the yen as an invoice currency based on the other conditions (exchange rate volatility, degree of differentiation in the exported goods, market share, and size of the economy).
+As noted earlier, of the conditions for choosing an invoice currency, the condition on money supply volatility has little power to explain the actual invoicing decision made.45 We will therefore analyze current use of the yen as an invoice currency based on the other conditions (exchange rate volatility, degree of differentiation in the exported goods, market share and size of economy).